 The back fence of the deck was built to create a privacy screen from the stucco wall of the neighbors’ house.
 The fence just didn’t have much pizzazz and your eyes ended up being drawn to the garden next door.

-To keep the focus on the deck space, I made some outdoor artwork (DIY instructions will be shared at a later date) and hung two Galvanized Bucket Wall Planters.
+To keep the focus on the deck space, I made some outdoor artwork (see how to make it here) and hung two Galvanized Bucket Wall Planters.
 The galvanized metal planters are just the right look for this eclectic space and I love that they can stay out all year.
 They have drainage holes which are removable, so you could use them indoors or out.

 Of course, we need a little bit of lighting outdoors and this set of lanterns is the perfect look.

 The battery-operated lights in the Aversa and Siena LED Candle Lanterns mean the candle can be on at the flick of the switch, and they provide a warm light to help us enjoy the deck into the wee hours of the night.